Lupin III: The First: Critical response

 Ungeek stated, "In fact, seeing the film feels like watching a movie-length classic Lupin III episode, in the best way possible!"

 Italian reviews marveled at the cinema whose franchise has been broadcast in Italy since 1979.
 Cinematik stated the movie's title The First is apt because of many reasons: "First, it is the first feature film made in CG; also it is the first film without the great master Monkey Punch.
 Finally, in this new adventure our Lupin III will try to get his hands on the Diary of Bresson, the only treasure that the famous grandfather Arsenio Lupin (I) never managed to steal.
 An adventure to which the famous thief has often accustomed us, made up of deceptions, breathtaking escapes, ancient mysteries to be solved, science fiction inventions, and secret organizations of the Nazi mold."
 Madmass magazine with a four stars stated: "Lupin III - the First is technically superlative, an authentic enchantment for the eyes in which each sequence of frames appears a painting in bright colors.
 The emotional aspect is no less heart-pounding, spectacular and photorealistic action sequences, experienced both at full speed and in slow motion: in the middle of traffic, in the desert, or on board the yellow Fiat 500 of the Lupin gang."

 Marco Tedesco of Il.Cineocchio marveled at the limitless plots that can be created from the world stating, "Even in such an indistinct setting, however, it is capable of giving birth to stories that can push the viewer to doubt what is possible in this world."

-French review by Caroline at the Annecy stated the charm of the characters is present because it is a right mixture of cartoonish and photorealistic characters: "Far from looking for hyper-realistic effects that would have made Lupin III and his band difficult to recognize, the animation has fun playing with the laws of physics and frees itself from the constraints of anatomy.
+French review by Caroline at the Annecy International Animation Film Festival stated the charm of the characters is present because it is a right mixture of cartoonish and photorealistic characters: "Far from looking for hyper-realistic effects that would have made Lupin III and his band difficult to recognize, the animation has fun playing with the laws of physics and frees itself from the constraints of anatomy.
 We recognize him by his corner smile of course, but we find him especially in his fluid and elastic movements so characteristic, which are quite respected."
 Tasha Robinson's review for Polygon found many parallels to The Castle of Cagliostro and believed, "But while the newest film in the series may never replace Castle of Cagliostro, they make a fine double feature."